kevinta893/Unity-KinectV2-OpenCV3/README.md

 [![Build Status](https://travis-ci.org/kevinta893/Unity-KinectV2-OpenCV3.svg?branch=master)](https://travis-ci.org/kevinta893/Unity-KinectV2-OpenCV3)
 [![unity version](https://img.shields.io/badge/unity%20version-2017.2.0f3-green.svg)]()

 A package that includes both Microsoft Kinect V2 and OpenCV 3 (using OpenCVSharp).
-Requires Unity 2017 or higher.
+Requires Unity 2017.2.0f3 or higher.
- Thus requires the use of a *mcs.rsp* file to allow the use of ```extern alias```.

 ## Installation
 Simply drag the .unitypackage into your project and you're mostly ready to go.
-You will need to configure your build settings.

 You will need to setup the following for Unity in the player settings:

 Player settings:
 * *Resolution and Presentation > Run In Background* should be set to **true**
-* *File > Build Settings... > Player Settings... > Other Settings > Configuration> API Compatibility Level* should be set to **.NET 2.0**
+* *File > Build Settings... > Player Settings... > Other Settings > Configuration> API Compatibility Level* should be set to **.NET 2.0** (not subset!)

 ## How to Use
 See the Assets/Scene/Kinect+OpenCV+Demo scene on how to use.
 The KinectManager gameobject manages information being passed by the Windows DLLs and Unity.
 KinectView contains gameobjects that translate information by the KinectManagers into graphical elements.